Social Stories 10.2 Two-Day Workshop!

 - Describe how research and philosophy create important ties between how a Story is researched, developed, and implemented;

 Time Ordered Agenda

-Most workshops break down into four sessions, two in the morning and two in the afternoon.
+There are two basic sessions each day (before and after lunch) with a break in each.
+This two-day workshop is complete in four sessions, two on the first day, and two on the second.
 The outcome letters below correspond to those in the previous learning outcomes list.
 Since start and closing times for workshops vary, sponsors insert their own times for each session.

 Note, Times and content may change at the directors discretion.
 Start time 9.00 am.
 End Approx. 4.45 pm,

 Carol Gray is a Consultant to Children, Adolescents, and Adults with Autism, providing support via workshops and presentations, information, referral, resources, and direct services for individuals with autism, their families, and professionals who work on their behalf.
 She is an internationally sought-after keynote and seminar speaker, and has completed over 1,000 presentations.

 Carol is best known for the development of Social Stories, a well-respected evidence-based practice used worldwide with people with autism of all ages.
 Carol was the first teacher for students with autism at Jenison Public Schools in Jenison, Michigan, employed there from 1977 through 2004.
 In 1989, Carol began writing stories for her students to share information with them that they seemed to be missing, information that so many of us take for granted.
 Many of the stories resulted in immediate and marked improvement in her students’ responses to daily events and interactions.